+Prescription required for both over-the-counter (OTC) and prescription medications.
+For the list of contraceptive methods that may be covered, visit your health plan website.

 Diabetes Mellitus Screening after Pregnancy 82947, 82948, Payable with a diagnosis code in

-bladetes mentus sereening uter regnancy 82950, 82951, Diagnosis List 1

-HRSA Recommendation 83036

-December 2019 00000

-The Women's Preventive Services Initiative
+HRSA Recommendation December 2019 The Women's Preventive Services Initiative 82950, 82951, 83036 Diagnosis List 1

 recommends women with a history of

 gestational diabetes mellitus (GDM) who are

 not currently pregnant and who have not

 been previously diagnosed with type 2

-diabetes mellitus should be screened for
+diabetes mellitus should be screened for diabetes mellitus.

-diabetes mellitus.
 Initial testing should ideally

 occur within the first year postpartum and can

 be conducted as early as 4-6 weeks

 postpartum.
 Women with a negative initial

 postpartum screening test result should be

 rescreened at least every 3 years for a

 minimum of 10 years after pregnancy.
 For

 women with a positive postpartum screening

 test result, testing to confirm the diagnosis of

-diabetes is indicated regardless of the initial

-test (e.g., oral glucose tolerance test, fasting
+diabetes is indicated regardless of the initial test (e.g., oral glucose tolerance test, fasting

 plasma glucose, or hemoglobin A1c).
 Repeat

 testing is indicated in women who were

 screened with hemoglobin A1c in the first 6

 months postpartum regardless of the result.

 Gestational Diabetes 82947, 82948, Payable with a pregnancy

 82950, 82951, diagnosis

 HRSA Recommendation December 2019 83036

 The Women's Preventive Services Initiative

 recommends screening pregnant women for

 gestational diabetes mellitus after 24 weeks of

 gestation (preferably between 24 and 28

-weeks of gestation) in order to prevent

-adverse birth outcomes.
+weeks of gestation) in order to prevent adverse birth outcomes.
 Screening with a 50 g

 oral glucose challenge test (followed by a 3-

 hour 100 g oral glucose tolerance test if

 results on the initial oral glucose challenge

 test are abnormal) is preferred because of its

 high sensitivity and specificity.
 The Women's

 Preventive Services Initiative suggests that

 women with risk factors for diabetes mellitus

 be screened for preexisting diabetes before 24

-weeks of gestation-ideally at the first

-prenatal visit, based on current clinical best

-practices.

-Refer also to USPSTF's 'Gestational Diabetes

-1 1

-Mellitus Screening' recommendation Human Immune-Deficiency Virus Counseling & ScreeningHRSA Recommendation December 2019 The Women's Preventive Services Initiative recommends prevention education and risk assessment for human immunodeficiency virus (HIV) infection in adolescents and women at least annually throughout the lifespan.
-All women should be tested for HIV at least once during their lifetime.
-Additional screening annually or more often may be appropriate for adolescents and women with an increased risk of HIV infection.
-Screening for HIV is recommended for all pregnant women upon initiation of prenatal care with retesting during pregnancy based on risk factors.
+weeks of gestation-ideally at the first prenatal visit, based on current clinical best practices.
+Refer also to USPSTF's 'Gestational Diabetes Mellitus Screening' recommendation Human Immune-Deficiency Virus Counseling & Screening 36415, 86689, 86701, 86702, Payable when billed with a diagnosis code in on Diagnosis List HRSA Recommendation December 2021 Women's Preventive Services Initiative recommends all adolescent and adult women, ages 15 and older, receive a screening test for HIV at least once during their lifetime.
+Earlier or additional screening should be based on risk and rescreening annually or more often may be appropriate beginning at age 13 for adolescent and adult women with an increased risk of HIV infection.
+86703, 87389, 87390, 87391, 87806, G0432, G0433, G0435, G0475 1 Women's Preventive Services Initiative recommends risk assessment and prevention education for HIV infection beginning at age 13 and continuing as determined by risk.
+A screening test for HIV is recommended for all pregnant women upon initiation of prenatal care with rescreening during pregnancy based on risk factors.
 Rapid HIV testing is recommended for pregnant women who present in active labor with an undocumented HIV status.
 Screening during pregnancy enables prevention of vertical transmission.
-Refer also to USPSTF's 'Human Immunodeficiency Virus (HIV) Infection Screening for Pregnant and Non-Pregnant Adolescents and Adults' recommendation Refer also to Bright Future's 'STI/HIV' Screening' recommendations 36415, 86689, 86701, 86702, 86703, 87389, 87390, 87391, 87806, G0432, G0433, G0435, G0475 Payable when billed with a diagnosis code in on Diagnosis List 1 Interpersonal and Domestic Violence Screening HRSA Recommendation December 2019 The Women's Preventive Services Initiative recommends screening adolescents and women for interpersonal and domestic violence at least annually, and, when needed, providing or referring for initial intervention services.
-Interpersonal and domestic violence includes physical violence, sexual violence, stalking and psychological aggression (including coercion), reproductive coercion, neglect, and the threat of violence, abuse, or both.
-Intervention services include, but are 99401, 99402, 99403, 99404, 99411, 99412, 99384, 99385, 99386, 99387, 99394, 99395, 99396, 99397, 99202, 99203, 99204, 99205, 99211, 99212, 99213, 99214, 99215, 99417
+Refer also to USPSTF's 'Human Immunodeficiency Virus (HIV) Infection Screening for Pregnant and Non-Pregnant Adolescents and Adults' recommendation Refer also to Bright Future's 'STI/HIV' Screening' recommendations Interpersonal and Domestic Violence Screening 99401, 99402, 99403, 99404, 99411, 99412, HRSA Recommendation December 2019 The Women's Preventive Services Initiative 99384, 99385, 99386, 99387,